buruzaemon/d3_stacked_to_grouped/README.md

 a fraction of the state's alloted band.

-## Staged animation
+## Staged-transition animation

-Animations transition from stacked to group bars.
-The transitions are staged from x- to y-axis when going from stacked to grouped; and from y- to x-axis when going from grouped to stacked.
+Animations transition between layouts for stacked and grouped bars.
+The transitions are staged from x- to y-axis when going from stacked to grouped;
+and from y- to x-axis when going from grouped to stacked.
 This staged transition preserves object constancy, so the viewer maintains a sense of what the bar heights and widths mean throughout the animation.

 ## Features